alberthdev/spasm-ng/README.md

   * Visual Studio with C++ support

-    Visual Studio 2012 or newer is recommended, but it may be possible to downgrade.
+    Visual Studio 2010 or newer is recommended, but it may be possible to downgrade.
 See http://stackoverflow.com/a/16196505 for more
     info.

+    Visual Studio Express can be used for building.

+    If you want to build with COM support, however, you will need the ATL include files.
+You can get these by either:

+      * using Visual Studio Professional;
+      * installing Windows SDKs that contain the ATL include files, and reconfiguring the project accordingly.

 On Linux, Mac OS X, and other \*nix, you will need the following to build SPASM-ng: